 Father Ryan High School's Cooperative Support Program (CSP) is designed to offer additional help and focus for students with learning differences.
 Our primary goal is to facilitate a student's efforts to become more independent in processing information and developing self-reliant learning proficiencies - fundamental skills for a student's success.

 Our CSP Coordinator is a State Certified Learning Disabilities Specialist who identifies strengths and weaknesses in each student's ability to process information and apply it to daily classroom assignments.
-In addition to the CSP Coordinator, Father Ryan has two Learning Specialists, one of whom is a licensed psycho-educational evaluator.
+In addition to the CSP Coordinator, Father Ryan has three Learning Specialists, one of whom is a licensed psycho-educational evaluator.
 Several dedicated teachers with expertise in specific academic areas also work one-on-one to provide assistance and specialized tutoring for these students.